1994-2001 Acura Integra coupe and sedan

 Add an amp

 A new 4-channel amplifier will help you get the most out of your new speakers, whether you keep the stock radio or not.
 You'll get cleaner power (and a lot more of it), which will result in much, much better sound.
 A mono amp can provide the juice you need for a new subwoofer.
+Learn more about adding amps to your system in our Car Amplifier Buying Guide.

 If you don't want to replace the stock radio, you can still enjoy the tunes you have stored on your phone or other device.
 We offer a wide selection of Apple and Android adapters that let you keep the look of the old analog receiver while still enjoying all your favorite digital music.